Calais 'Jungle' migrant camp: What to know

 The plan is to have the camp completely torn down by December, according to the French Ministry of the Interior.

-Could another "Jungle" grow?
+Could another 'Jungle' grow?

 French authorities have said the migrants and refugees will be given two options: to seek asylum in France and be relocated within the country or to return to their country of origin.